pjaos/retirement_finances/README.md

 - Check your expenditure as time progresses to see how you are doing against the above predictions.

 As stated previously the predictions are based on your guesses regarding future growth of pension funds, interest rates and spending.
-The first two of these are largley outside your control.
+The first two of these are largely outside your control.
 Due to the wide variations in these, this tool allows you to see as early as possible how this is going sop that you can make changes if required.